logo

 Chelsea Waterside Playground - a small but quirky and fun playground; features the best and fastest children's slide in the city

-Edge, The - an excellent observation deck experience; also offers a thrilling outdoor 'City Climb' experience
+Edge, The - an excellent observation deck experience; also offers a thrilling outdoor 'City Climb' experience; close to the Vessel

 High Line, The - a 1.45-mile long elevated walkway on a former railroad that features gardens, art sculptures, and fine views of the city